Jacherr/assyst2/README.md

 Assyst is a multi-purpose Discord bot with a focus on image processing and manipulation, custom commands via a tag parser, and other unique features.
 A more detailed overview of the Assyst feature-set can be located on the [Top.gg listing page for Assyst](https://top.gg/bot/571661221854707713).

+Assyst is powered by a custom image editing service called `Flux`.
+Flux is available [here](https://github.com/jacherr/flux).
+It provides image and video editing features via the command-line, and is a submodule of this repository in order to facilitate single-step deploys.
+Refer to the Flux README for more information.

 Assyst is split into a number of separate crates, as described below.

 ## Binaries